Better Assessments & Better Incentives

 Reward productivity, discourage passivity.

-By offsetting decreased revenue through an increased rate on land, landowners will profit less from idleness, encouraging land to be put to a good use.
+By decreasing the rate on improvements, landowners can develop bigger and better.
+By offsetting decreased revenue through an increased rate on land, landowners will profit less from idleness, encouraging land to be put to good use.

 The Economists Favorite Tax